Botfuel/botfuel-dialog/GETTING_STARTED.md

 BOTFUEL_APP_ID=<YOUR_BOTFUEL_APP_ID> BOTFUEL_APP_KEY=<YOUR_BOTFUEL_APP_KEY> npm start
 ```

-Try and see what your bot thinks about your age!
+Try and see what your bot thinks about your travel destination!

 If you have any issue or question about this tutorial, feel free to open an issue [here](https://github.com/Botfuel/sample-bot-starter/issues).